hpcugent/hanythingondemand/docs/Connecting_to_web_UIs.rst

 Connecting to web user interfaces
 =================================

-To connect to web user interfaces that are available for a running HOD cluster, you need to follows these steps:
+To connect to web user interfaces (UIs) that are available for a running HOD cluster, you need to follows these steps:

 1. Set up an SSH tunnel to the head node of your HOD cluster (see :ref:`setting_up_ssh_tunnel`)
 2. Configure your browser to use the SSH tunnel as a SOCKS proxy (see :ref:`browser_proxy_configuration`)